 And then, as her suspicions mount, Cady begins to hear voices herself: three ghosts that walked the hallowed halls of Harvard, each from a different era of American history.
 That’s when the panic sets in.
 Does she share Eric’s illness, or are these voices real?
 And if she listens to these ghosts, will they lead to her brother–and the truth–or will they lead her down a path of her own destruction?

 “Ghosts of Harvard is written with a masterly, focused hand, belying the fact that this is Serritella’s debut novel.
 The pages burn with frenetic energy and are peopled by memorable, compelling characters.
-The tension is palatable, the twists and surprises perfectly timed and the stakes as high as humans should be asked to endure.
+The tension is palpable, the twists and surprises perfectly timed and the stakes as high as humans should be asked to endure.
 The end result, a novel you will long remember and characters you will want to see again.
 A triumph in every respect.”

 — #1 New York Times bestselling author David Baldacci